 According to Dr. Paul Hammerness and Margaret Moore, in Organize Your Mind, Organize Your Life, “multitasking increases the chances of making mistakes and missing important information and cues.
 Multitaskers are also less likely to retain information in working memory, which can hinder problem solving and creativity.”

-The opposite of multi-tasking is being focused on where you are and what you are doing – one thing at a time.
-In chapter 35 of the Academy Guide to Nutrition Communication, which I just completed, I cover “audience management.”
-I close the chapter with this thought…
+The opposite of multitasking is being focused on where you are and what you are doing – one thing at a time.
+Chapter 35 of Communicating Nutrition: The Authoritative Guide, which covers “audience management” closes with this thought…

 Effective audience management can be summarized in three words: be fully present.
-When a communicator is fully present, they are more likely to engage their audience in ways that prevent problem behaviors and will be able to respond quickly and effectively to any situations that arise.
+When communicators are fully present -- focused on communicating with the audience -- they are more likely to engage their audience in ways that prevent problem behaviors and will be able to respond quickly and effectively to any situations that arise.
 When an audience is fully present, they will not be distracted or distracting.
 They will attend and listen, participate and provide feedback, and contribute to the achievement of the desired outcomes.
-As a communicator or an audience, strive to be fully present.
+As a communicator or an audience member, strive to be fully present.

 I encourage you to try being fully present the next time you are communicating with others.
 That means putting our phones away.
 Notice if you are better at listening and better at communicating.

 If you like this content, please share it: